 The process of identifying risks of error in financial information takes into account the effects of other types of risk (operational, technological, legal, tax, reputational, environmental, etc.) to the extent that they significantly affect the financial statements.
-These risks are assessed and managed by various corporate units such as the Risk Management Division or Legal Services, among others.
 However, there is no express categorisation of such other types for the identification of financial information risks.